watir/watirbook/elements/link.md

 In following code examples, do not type lines that start with `=>` (`=> true` for example).
 That represents value that Ruby returned.
 You can ignore those lines, until I say differently.

-If you are using watir-webdriver gem, open Firefox browser:
+Open the browser (the following code will open Firefox if you are using watir-webdriver gem, and Internet Explorer if you are using watir gem):

-    browser = Watir::Browser.new :ff
+    browser = Watir::Browser.new
     => #<Watir::Browser:0x2b6d7f970192e212 url="about:blank" title="">

 Go to `link.htm`: